jskrivseth/Hoot-Scheduler/README.md

 # Hoot-Scheduler

-A .NET WinForms application for scheduling audio events (playback, record)
+A .NET WinForms application for scheduling audio events - school project, 2010

 This was a school project from 2010